cosmos/cosmos-sdk/docs/architecture/adr-026-rosetta-api.md

 standard designed to simplify blockchain deployment and interaction.
 The latest specifications are available at [this URL](https://www.rosetta-api.org/docs/Reference.html).

-Our use case need to be able to provide:
+We want to achieve the following objectives:

-- Support for the different versions of the Cosmos SDK.
+- Support multiple versions of Cosmos SDK.
-- Support for different versions of the Cosmos Hub.
+- Support Cosmos Hub.
-- Support to be able to provide an abstraction in order to provide querying data, let's say we have a TxHash which we don't know if it is in cosmos hub 1, 2, 3.
-But queryng the Data API will return us the transaction without the need to query 3 versions.
+- Implement querying of historical data sets.

 ## Decision